SATISFYING THE LANGUAGE REQUIREMENT IN SPANISH AND LATIN AMERICAN CULTURES

-By obtaining a score of 625 or higher in the department's online Placement Examination at myBarnard.
-If your score in the online test qualifies you for exemption from the language requirement at Barnard, you will be required to take another version of this test that will be offered every year on the Thursday, August 30th frfomj 10:00 am to 1:00 pm in 222 Milbank Hall.
-If you cannot take it on this date, you may do it on Wednesday, August 29th from 3:00 to 6:00 pm in the Drop-In Language Labe at Columbia's Languare Resource Center, International Affairs Building.
-If you need to take the exam on Wednesday, August 29th, please register at this link.
+If your score in the online test is above 625, you will be required to take another version of this test that will be offered on Thursday, August 29th from 2:00 to 5:00 pm in 222 Milbank Hall.
+If you cannot take it on this date, you may do it on Wednesday, August 28th from 3:00 to 6:00 pm at Columbia's Language Resource Center 353, International Affairs Building.
+If you need to take the exam on Wednesday, August 28th, please, register at this link.

 Please remember to bring proper photo ID.